South London and Maudsley NHS Foundation Trust: Biomedical Research Centre

 The Trust manages the NIHR Maudsley Biomedical Research Centre, the UK's only Specialist Mental Health Biomedical Research Centre, in partnership with the Institute of Psychiatry at King's College London.
 The centre, which is based on the Maudsley Hospital campus, is funded by the National Institute for Health and Care Research (NIHR).
 Its aim is to speed up the pace that latest medical research findings are turned into improved clinical care and services.

 The team at the centre are working towards 'personalised medicine' – developing treatments based on individual need.
 The aim is to diagnose illness more effectively and much earlier, assess which treatments will work best for an individual and then tailor the care they receive accordingly.

 The BRC's development of an advanced computer programme to accurately detect the early signs of Alzheimer's disease from a routine clinical brain scan was reported in the media in 2011.
 The 'Automated MRI' software automatically compares or benchmarks someone's brain scan image against 1200 others, each showing varying stages of Alzheimer's disease.
 Another study has concerned the reduced life expectancies of people diagnosed with different mental illnesses.

 In 2011 the Department of Health announced that the Trust and the Institute of Psychiatry, King's College London would receive a further £48.8m to continue running the Biomedical Research Centre for Mental Health for a further five years from 1 April 2012.
 An additional £4.5m was awarded to the Trust to launch for a new NIHR Biomedical Research Unit for Dementia.

 King's Health Partners

 The Trust is a member of the King's Health Partners academic health sciences centre, together with King's College London, Guy's and St Thomas' NHS Foundation Trust and King's College Hospital NHS Foundation Trust.

-In December 2013 it was announced that a proposed merger with Guy's and St Thomas' and King's College Hospitals had been suspended because of doubts about the reaction of the Competition Commission.